cutthroat78/Leaving-Cert-Notes/README.md

 - Page 129 of textbook, move Irregular futur simple stems

 ### Maths
+- make notes on sine rule (trigononmetry)
+- convert that one maths sheet Áine gave us in 5th year
 - Look through maths ebook for things to put into digital notes
 - Rules in Maths ebook section 2.6 anki and/or digital notes
 - Find videos for each Maths thing/section we have done so far and add to notion
 - Convert maths notes that was sent to me into digital notes

 ### Music
+- make music notes on rests
 - Go through and change all irish music link names (the [] part of the link)
 - Sort out treble key signatures page
 - Add images to note-names.md